 See, Test & Treat often becomes the entry point into the health care system for women, families, and communities.

 The program seeks to inspire women to become active participants in healthy behaviors and preventive health care, and to influence their family and community to do the same.
 If you can reach women, you can engage families.
 Women make approximately 80% of the health care decisions for their families, and when they're well connected to the primary care system, they're more likely to ensure that their families receive regular care as well.
 We see this "multiplier effect" at every See, Test & Treat program.
 Women screened through See, Test & Treat typically bring two friends or family members to attend with them.
 The program seeks to inspire women to become active participants in healthy behaviors and preventive health care, and to influence their family and community to do the same.

-The CAP Foundation provides grants of up to \$20,000 to support its interdisciplinary, dignified approach to patient care; preference is given to 501(c)3 organizations.
+The CAP Foundation provides grants up to \$20,000 to support its interdisciplinary, dignified approach to patient care; preference is given to 501(c)3 organizations.
 Furthermore, the CAP Foundation provides grantees with program management support, and fundraising support if needed.
-Grantees are also able to take advantage of the See, Test & Treat Communities of Practice forum, which allows programs to exchange ideas and information that can improve their program outcomes.
+Grantees are also able to take advantage of the See, Test & Treat Toolkit, which is an online depository of templates, timelines, checklists and other documents that can be used for implementing a See, Test & Treat program and the See, Test & Treat Communities of Practice forum, which allows participants the opportunity to exchange ideas and information that can improve their program outcomes.